-This calculator also gives you visibility over all loans periods combined.
-That way you should see exactly how much your repayments will be every single month.
+This calculator also gives you visibility over all loans periods separately and combined as well.
+That way you should see exactly how much will be your repayment, interest and principal amounts.

 It will greatly help you with your advance cash flow planning.
-Next, you should be able to identify months when total repayments get higher than usual and prepare you for such event accordingly.
+Next, you should be able to identify periods when total repayments get higher than usual and prepare you for such event accordingly.